antzGames/OpenVAT-for-Godot/README.md

 - `custom_data.b` = **animation end frame**
 - `custom_data.a` = **alpha of mesh**: used to fade in/out a unique instance

+## Common Issues

+❓**Question**: My model is all white, with no colors or textures. 💡**Answer**: You forgot to add Albedo, Metallic, Roughness, Normal Map textures that came with the original model to the shader.

+❓**Question**: My model's verticies are cracked or all over the place. 💡**Answer**: Re-import your VAT texture (`.exr` file) with compress mode as `Lossless` and turn off `Generate` Mipmaps.

+❓**Question**: My animations still looked deformed. 💡**Answer**: This is a Blender/OpenVAT usage issue, and it could be caused by many things.
+Check out the OpenVAT [videos](https://www.youtube.com/@LukeStilson), or post an issue on OpenVAT on [GitHub](https://github.com/sharpen3d/openvat).

+❓**Question**: How do I implement a static pose in an animation track:

+  - 💡**Answer 1**: Create a 3 frame action on your NLA strip in Blender with each keyframe being the same, then do an OpenVAT export, and re-import into Godot.
+The shader will loop these 3 frames, and look like the model is static because the vertext positions have not moved.
+  - 💡**Answer 2**: Manually encode another animation track with the same startFrame and endFrame, then do an OpenVAT export, and re-import into Godot.
+(TODO: test this)

 ## Demo

 A demo is provided.
 Just run the project.
 Pressing SPACE or F1 will load the next scene.